eyzyly/evidence_poc/pages/index.md

 - use last 3 years of history and buy based on the delta.
 Call this 3 year rolling avg hurricane start
 - Using the new hurricane_start dates, evaluate the performance of the model against baseline
 - Using the rolling_avg returns better results than baseline based on 7 years of data across all metrics (average return, median return, std deviation, sharpe ratio)

+## Intro

+Over the past decade (2014-2023), we analyzed stock price trends for Home Depot (HD) and evaluated a baseline trading strategy: buying HD stock on June 1st and selling on November 30th to align with Atlantic hurricane season.
+This approach consistently outperformed the S&P 500 (SPY) in the same period.

 ```sql stock_prices_hurricane
   select